ddmm2020/paper-reading-and-competions/README.md

 # BirdCLEF 2021 - Birdcall Identification 银牌
 Identify bird calls in soundscape recordings From:Cornell Lab of Ornithology
 What a shame!
-We overfitted the public score dataset or we may get a gold medal. :sob:
+We overfitted the public score dataset or we may get a gold medal. :sob: :sob: :sob: